prody/ProDy/doc/tutorials/prody_tutorial/basics.rst

    calcCrossCorr        calcMSAOccupancy     calcRMSD

-Let's read documentation of :func:`calcGyradius` function and use it to calculate the radius of gyration of p38 MAPK structure:
+Let's read documentation of :func:`.calcGyradius` function and use it to calculate the radius of gyration of p38 MAPK structure:

 .. ipython::